kristopolous/2019-november-novel/ch6.md

 In 1843, a Parisian newspaper named La Réforme started publication.
 Some of the regular contributors included the Karl Marx (who later became the editor of his own paper, Neue Rheinische Zeitung in 1848), Pierre-Joseph Proudhon, the first person to call himself an anarchist, and a journalist at 4 newspapers, and Mikhail Bakunin, regarded as one of the most important anarchists in the 19th century.

-After the 1848 french revolution, the members of the paper were made part of the provisional government.
+After the 1848 French revolution, the members of La Réforme were made part of the provisional government.
+The disruptive technology, disrupted society, was put in charge of controlling it, and really didn't know what to do with it.
 In 1848 Paris, even though 54% of the businesses had left the cities, 479 newspapers were founded, many not in the French language.
-The undefined power vacuum, in the midst of the second revolution happened because the paper made the news and now the news made the paper.
+The undefined power vacuum, in the midst of the second revolution happened because the paper made the news events and now the news events made the paper.

-Papers with from news from Paris were stocked on trains which would take 2-3 days to go to other cities where people would line up at the train station and sell in a frenzy.
-People who were lucky enough to get a copy would often do things like stand on tables at coffee houses, reading it aloud to the others in the room.
+Papers with news from from Paris were stocked on trains which would take 2-3 days to go to other cities where people would line up and buy them in a frenzy.
+Those lucky enough to get a copy would often do things like stand on tables at coffee houses, reading it aloud to the others in the room.

 That is future, that is technology.
 That is tomorrow.